-As we approach the 400th anniversary of the University of Oxford Botanic Garden & Arboretum and the 30th anniversary of the Friends in 2021, there is a major drive to improve the facilities at both the Garden's sites.
-At the Arboretum, an application is being made to the National Lottery Heritage Fund for a visitor centre and improved access.
+In commemoration, in 2021, of the 400th anniversary of the University of Oxford Botanic Garden and the 30th anniversary of the Friends, and the 60th anniversary of Harcourt Arboretum joining to form the Oxford Botanic Garden and Arboretum in 2023, there has been a major drive to improve the facilities at both the Garden's sites.

-The Friends, in support of this application, have undertaken to raise the funds to improve the path network: both restoring the existing paths and putting in new ones to improve access to areas of the site hitherto inaccessible to many people, in particular those visitors with wheelchairs and buggies.
+The Friends have undertaken to raise the funds to improve the path network: both restoring the existing paths and upgrading others to improve access to areas of the site hitherto inaccessible to many people, in particular those visitors with wheelchairs and buggies.

-The new paths (see the map below) will include a new circuit round some of the best parts of the Arboretum, including the Acer glade and the bluebells, and will also improve access to the woodland barn and the composting lavatories.
-What is also really exciting about these plans is that the new paths will open up areas of the Arboretum and allow the display of the plants collected by the Arboretum and Garden teams from Japan, California, Ethiopia and elsewhere.
+The paths (see the map below) will include a new circuit round some of the best parts of the Arboretum, including the Acer glade and the bluebells, and will also improve access to the woodland barn and the composting lavatories.

 The Friends are aiming to raise £750,000.
 All contributions will be most welcome, and we hope that you will feel able to help us reach this ambitious target.